rohitshimpi737/splitapp/README.md

 SplitApp is a Spring Boot-based expense splitting application that allows users to create groups, add expenses, split bills, and settle balances easily.

+## Important Note for Evaluators

+This application is deployed on Railway's free tier, which has a RAM limit of **512 MB**.
+Due to this, the server may occasionally crash or restart if memory usage exceeds this limit.
+If you encounter any errors or the API is not responding during your evaluation, please email me at **rohit.22210261@viit.ac.in** so I can promptly restart the server.

+Thank you for your understanding!

 ## Features

 - **User Authentication (JWT-based):**